liki-mc/iotd-bot/README.md

-# iotd-bot
+# Integral of the day bot

 A simple bot that posts an integral of the day to a discord channel.

 ## Usage

-1. Clone the repository
-2. Install the requirements
-3. Create a file named `webhook_url.txt` in the secrets folder and paste the webhook url of the discord webhook you want to post.
+Make a file called `webhook_url.txt` in the folder `secrets/` and paste your webhook url into it.

-4. Run the bot using `python main.py`
+Run `docker compose up --build` to start the bot.

+## Attribution

+The integral is chosen from [integralsforyou.com](https://inegralsforyou.com)

+The image posted in the discord channel is fetched from [YouTube's image hosting service](https://i.ytimg.com)